Robust crow: Description

-Corvus viriosus was a large species of Corvus with a long, straight bill, deep mandibular ramus, and short tarsometatarsus compared to other species like C. meeki and C. woodfordi.
-The bill is straighter and has a more narrow dorsal nasal bar compared to C. woodfordi and also a smaller interorbital fenestra with a less elongate narial opening compared to C. macrorhynchus, C. corax, and several other species.
-C. viriosus also differs from the former species in that the maxillary rostrum is less arched anteriorly; C. viriosus also had a deeper bill, broader nasal bar, and more ossified nasal cavities than C. corax.
-C. moriorum, another Corvus species, has a larger cranial fenestra, less ossified nasal cavities, shallower mandibular ramus, and a smaller articular mandible end than C. viriosus.
-C. viriosus differs from the other Hawaiian species C. hawaiiensis and C. impulviatus in that its bill is longer, straighter, less deep, and has a more pronounced excavation of the ventral maxilla.
+Corvus viriosus was a large species of Corvus with a long, straight bill, deep mandibular ramus, and short tarsometatarsus compared to other species like the Bougainville crow and white-billed crow.
+The bill is straighter and has a more narrow dorsal nasal bar compared to the white-billed crow and also a smaller interorbital fenestra with a less elongate narial opening compared to the Indian jungle crow, common raven, and several other species.
+C. viriosus also differs from the former species in that the maxillary rostrum is less arched anteriorly; C. viriosus also had a deeper bill, broader nasal bar, and more ossified nasal cavities than the common raven.
+The New Zealand raven, another Corvus species, has a larger cranial fenestra, less ossified nasal cavities, shallower mandibular ramus, and a smaller articular mandible end than C. viriosus.
+C. viriosus differs from the Hawaiian crow and high-billed crow in that its bill is longer, straighter, less deep, and has a more pronounced excavation of the ventral maxilla.
 The nasal bars were also narrower, the mandibular symphysis was longer, and the tomial crest, or cutting edge, of the mandible was straighter.
-C. viriosus has rounded posterior mandibular fossae, or openings, the frontals are less broad, the postorbital processes are slimmer, and the transpalatine process is square tipped, while it is broad and rounded in C. hawaiiensis and C. impulviatus.
-C. viriosus is like C. hawaiiensis but differs from C. impulviatus in that it has a narrower dorsal nasal bar, a slimmer zygomatic process, a stouter olecranon on the humerus, and a shorter posterior projection on the ilium.
+C. viriosus has rounded posterior mandibular fossae, or openings, the frontals are less broad, the postorbital processes are slimmer, and the transpalatine process is square tipped, while it is broad and rounded in the Hawaiian crow and high-billed crow.
+C. viriosus is more similar to the Hawaiian crow than to the high-billed crow in that it has a narrower dorsal nasal bar, a slimmer zygomatic process, a stouter olecranon on the humerus, and a shorter posterior projection on the ilium.
 In the postcrania, the olecranal fossa on the humerus lacks the deep, rounded pit found in other Hawaiian corvids.

 Paleobiology

 Like other crow species, C. viriosus was an omnivorous bird with a beak adapted to consume different foods, but its larger size suggests that it ate different kinds of food than extant crows or other Hawaiian ones.
 On the Hawaiian islands that the species lived on, there were no large terrestrial mammals so Corvus and other birds filled the empty ecological role.
-C. viriosus was primarily a frugivore and possibly are seeds as well based on its classification and morphology, thought detailed analysis of its diet has not been conducted.
+C. viriosus was primarily a frugivore and possibly ate seeds as well based on its classification and morphology, though detailed analysis of its diet has not been conducted.
 The slender and curved mandible could have been used for easier frugivory, as in modern finches and crows.

 Paleoenvironment

-Corvus viriosus lived on the Hawiian Islands of Oahu and Molokai, two of the central islands in the archipelago, which had lush, high-elevation forests on the mountainous areas and sea cliffs.
+Corvus viriosus lived on the Hawaiian Islands of Oahu and Molokai, two of the central islands in the archipelago, which had lush, high-elevation forests on the mountainous areas and sea cliffs.
 The lower parts of the islands were much drier and had their own distinct flora and fauna, but many of the native species that lived in the lowlands have gone extinct due to human colonization.
 C. viriosus lived only in the lowlands and large sand dunes by the beaches, while many other bird species lived in the forests, suggesting niche partitioning between birds on the island.